UnknownRepository/UnknownRepository.github.io/_posts/2026-06-25-Cronos-writeup.md

 |_http-title: Apache2 Ubuntu Default Page: It works
 ```

-Three ports were find:
+Three ports were found:
 - SSH on 22,
 - DNS on 53,
 - HTTP on 80.

 Port 80 seemed like nothing, just the Apache default page, which usually means we need to find a DNS name to add to our `/etc/hosts`.
-Additionally, the port 53 gave us an hint that it probably is using DNS for something.
+Additionally, the port 53 gave us a hint that it probably is using DNS for something.
 Spoiler Alert: **it was**.

 ### Directory Enumeration